babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 ENTRYPOINT ["/opt/mapr/installer/docker/mapr-setup.sh", "container"]
 {% endhighlight %}

-Here's how I compile that docker image:
-{% highlight shell %}
-# compile the image defined by the Dockerfile
-docker build .
-# save the image to a file
-docker save –o pacc_nvidia
-# copy the image to Docker hosts
-scp pacc_nvidia ian@docker_host:~/
-# load the image on the docker host
-docker load –i pacc_nvidia
-{% endhighlight %}

-After I copy that docker image to a GPU enabled VM in the cloud, I run it like this:
+After I copied that docker image to a GPU enabled VM in the cloud, I run it like this:
 {% highlight shell %}
 docker run -it --runtime=nvidia \
 -e NVIDIA_VISIBLE_DEVICES=all \